Best Remedy to Relieve Swollen Feet

 It also helps eliminate excess toxins and other substances that trigger an inflammatory response in the body.

-Thanks to this, parsley helps restore normal circulation and reduces discomfort like pain, stress, and fatigue.
+Thanks to this, parsley helps restore normal circulation and reduces discomfort.

 How do you make this remedy for swollen feet?